Exclusive: Lion Air crash pilot felt jet "dragged" from sky

 Officials stress it is too early to say what caused the incident, which is being investigated by Indonesian authorities with the assistance of U.S. crash investigators and Boeing.

-But initial debriefings, witness comments and weather reports have focused attention on the possibility of “wind shear” or a downdraft from storm clouds known as a “microburst”.
+But initial debriefings, witness comments and weather bulletins have focused attention on the possibility of “wind shear” or a downdraft from storm clouds known as a “microburst”.

 “If you have a downdraft which exceeds the performance of the plane, then even if you put on full thrust you will go downhill and you can’t climb out,” said Hugh Dibley, a former British Airways captain and expert on loss-of-control events.